GoodnessJames/monty/README.md

 Pop operation: This operation removes the top element and return it to the user causing the stack pointer to be decremented inorder to point to a new top.
 If the stack is empty it will return error.

 Pint Operation: We will use the pint to also print the top element followed by a new line.
 This operation is good for debugging.
 If the staff is empty return error.

+The nop operation: This is to show that the stack machine can also perform no operation.
+This does change the state of the stack.